|Venue:||Giants Stadium, Sydney|

 In: Harrison Macreadie, Nic Newman, Lochie O'Brien

-Out: Lachie Plowman (fractured jaw), Tom Williamson (back), David Cunningham (general soreness)
+Out: Lachie Plowman (fractured jaw), Tom Williamson (back), David Cuningham (general soreness)

-Note; David Cunningham was a late withdrawal due to general soreness, he was replaced in the selected side by Lochie O'Brien.
+Note; David Cuningham was a late withdrawal due to general soreness, he was replaced in the selected side by Lochie O'Brien.

 7 - Tim Taranto (GWS)